 Nantucket Cottage Hospital recognizes that visits from family and friends are important to the healing process.
 We strive to create a welcoming, supportive and safe environment for our patients, families, visitors and staff while respecting the health care needs and confidentiality of our patients.

-As of July 6, the following policy changes have been enacted:
+As of January 11, the following visitor policy changes have been enacted:

-- Visitor and patient access to the Island Café is no longer restricted
+- Visitor access to the Café is now restricted to staff and patients.

-- Note: There are limited exceptions to these restrictions for parents and other adult caregivers of pediatric patients, support persons of obstetric patients, caregivers of patients with a disability and visitors to patients at the end of life.
+- Note: There are limited exceptions to these restrictions for parents and other adult caregivers of pediatric patients, support persons of obstetric patients, caregivers of patients with a disability and visitors to patients at the end of life, exceptions are managed by Department managers.

 Upon arrival at the hospital, all visitors will be screened for COVID-19 symptoms.
 Visitors with symptoms may not visit.